Be Inspired By Eduard Folayang’s Incredible Rise From Poverty

 Supporting His Family Through Martial Arts

 His father toiled as a laborer and part-time farmer, while his mother worked at a laundromat, and both of his parents never learned to read or write.
-It is something they made sure didn’t happen to their children.
+It is something they made sure did not happen to their children.

 After proving talented enough to join the Philippine Wushu Team, Folayang won eleven major medals, including three golds at the Southeast Asian Games.
-Plus, while still actively participating in the discipline, he adapted his skills for the cage in 2007.
+Plus, while still actively participating in the discipline, he adapted his skills for mixed martial arts in 2007.

 Inspired to work as hard as his parents were, he did so all while teaching English and Physical Education in high school after graduating from the University of the Cordilleras.

 As the most prominent member of Team Lakay, “Landslide” made his professional debut for a Filipino promotion in June 2007, taking on its then-undefeated welterweight champion.
-He knocked out the champ in the first round, and took home the belt.
-Just like that, martial arts would become the means for him to inspire others with his abilities.
+He knocked out the titleholder in the first round and took home the belt.
+Just like that, martial arts became the means for him to inspire others with his abilities.

 Becoming A World Champion And Filipino Hero

-Folayang racked up eight more wins and one loss before signing with ONE in 2011, where he participated in the main event of the organization’s inaugural show, ONE: CHAMPION VS CHAMPION, and defeated A-Sol Kwon via unanimous decision.
+Folayang racked up eight more wins and one loss before signing with ONE Championship in 2011.
+He participated in the main event of the organization’s inaugural show, ONE: CHAMPION VS CHAMPION, and defeated A-Sol Kwon by unanimous decision.

-Although “Landslide” experienced some mixed results in the years to follow, including a heartbreaking knockout loss to Timofey Nastyukhin in 2014 that even made him ponder retirement, he was determined to turn his luck around and come back stronger.
+Although “Landslide” experienced some mixed results in the following year, he was determined to turn his luck around and come back stronger.

 For much of 2015, Folayang made regular trips to the United States in an effort to polish his skills.
 He visited many gyms to improve both his striking and wrestling, and the results showed almost instantly.

-Immediately after defeating the living legend and realizing a lifelong goal of becoming a world champion, Folayang was instantly put in a position he did not quite expect, but embraced nonetheless.
+Immediately after defeating the living legend and realizing a lifelong goal of becoming a World Champion, Folayang was instantly put in a position he did not quite expect.
+Nonetheless, he embraced it.

-Keeping the title, not for glory, but the ability to provide his people with hope and faith in limitless possibilities, was the 33-year-old’s driving mission.
-For a while, he stood as the best of ONE’s stacked lightweight division, at the top of a food chain teeming with hungry sharks.
+For a while, he stood as the king of the promotion’s stacked lightweight division.
+He was at the top of a food chain teeming with hungry sharks.